Vamsicse/DailyCodingProblemSolutions/README.md

 This problem was asked by Amazon.

+In a row of chairs.
 Make the person sit as far as possible.
-0 in the array represents empty position.
+0 in the array represents empty position and 1 represents occupied position.

 [Solution](solution/FarthestSeatOnBench.java)